polyverse/logrus_context_hook/README.md

   // Then log with as you do
   log.Infof("Hello from Logger...");

-  // OR Log with Context Key
+  // OR Log with Context field
   ctx := log.WithValue(context.Background(), "ServerId", "DemoServer")
-  log.WithField("Context", ctx).Infof("Hello from Logger with context under key 'Context'")
+  log.WithField("Context", ctx).Infof("Hello from Logger with context under field 'Context'")

-  // EXCEPT Log without Context Key, and hook does nothing ctx = log.WithValue(context.Background(), "RequestId", "Don't Want this logged") log.WithField("NotContextKey", ctx).Infof("Hello from Logger with context under key 'NotContextKey'")
+  // EXCEPT Log without Context field, and hook does nothing ctx = log.WithValue(context.Background(), "RequestId", "Don't Want this logged") log.WithField("NotContextField", ctx).Infof("Hello from Logger with context under field 'NotContextField'")

-  // BUT we can change that at runtime ctxHook.SetContextKey("*")
+  // BUT we can change that at runtime ctxHook.SetContextField("*")

   // AND it works now...
   ctx = log.WithValue(context.Background(), "RequestId", "Changed our mind at runtime.
-We want this logged.") log.WithField("NotContextKey", ctx).Infof("Hello from Logger with context under key 'NotContextKey'")
+We want this logged.") log.WithField("NotContextField", ctx).Infof("Hello from Logger with context under field 'NotContextField'")

-  // EXCEPT we just need a new Field called UserId ctx = log.WithValue(context.Background(), "UserId", "This won't field wasn't being looked for") log.WithField("NotContextKey", ctx).Infof("Hello from Logger with context having new key 'UserId'")
+  // EXCEPT we just need a new key called UserId ctx = log.WithValue(context.Background(), "UserId", "This key wasn't being looked for") log.WithField("NotContextField", ctx).Infof("Hello from Logger with context having new key 'UserId'")

-  // BUT we can change that at runtime TOO ctxHook.SetContextFields(append(ctxHook.GetContextFields(), "UserId"))
+  // BUT we can change that at runtime TOO ctxHook.SetContextKeys(append(ctxHook.GetContextKeys(), "UserId"))

   // AMD it works now
-  ctx = log.WithValue(context.Background(), "UserId", "This won't field was being looked for.
-Changed our mind at runtime again.") log.WithField("NotContextKey", ctx).Infof("Hello from Logger with context having new key 'UserId'")
+  ctx = log.WithValue(context.Background(), "UserId", "This key is being looked for.
+Changed our mind at runtime again.") log.WithField("NotContextField", ctx).Infof("Hello from Logger with context having new key 'UserId'")

 }
 ```